WaymentSteeleLab/Dyna-1/README.md

 Given a sequence and/or structure, Dyna-1 will predict the probability that each residue experiences micro-millisecond motions.

-To make Dyna-1 readily accessible for research purposes, we also provide a [Google Colab](https://colab.research.google.com/github/WaymentSteeleLab/Dyna-1/blob/main/colab/Dyna_1.ipynb).
+To make Dyna-1 readily accessible for research purposes, we also provide a [Google Colab](https://colab.research.google.com/github/WaymentSteeleLab/Dyna-1/blob/main/colab/Dyna_1.ipynb) and [HuggingFace Space](https://huggingface.co/spaces/gelnesr/Dyna-1).

 We provide the curated datasets used to evaluate Dyna-1: 133 curated R1/R2/NOE datasets "RelaxDB" and 10 relaxation-dispersion Carr-Purcell-Meiboom-Gill datasets "RelaxDB-CPMG".